willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 #### 2. Enable and configure sensitivity labels for containers

-The default sensitivity labels don't include settings for groups and sites, which let you apply a sensitivity label to a SharePoint or Teams site.
-When these sites have a sensitivity label applied, items in the container don't inherit the sensitivity label.
+The default sensitivity labels don't include settings for groups and sites, which let you apply a sensitivity label to a SharePoint or Teams site, or Microsoft Loop workspace.
+Items in the container don't inherit the sensitivity label.
 Instead, the label settings can restrict access to the container.
 This restriction provides an extra layer of security when you use Copilot.
-If a user can't access the site, then Copilot can't access the site on behalf of that user.
+If a user can't access the site or workspace, Copilot can't access it on behalf of that user.

 For example, you can set the privacy setting to **Private**, which restricts site access to only approved members in your organization.
 When the label is applied to the site, it replaces any previous setting and locks it for as long as the label is applied.
 This feature is a more secure setting than letting anybody access the site and allowing users to change the setting.
 When only approved members can access the data, it helps prevent oversharing of data that Copilot might access.

-To you can configure any label settings for groups and sites, you must enable this capability for your tenant and then synchronize your labels.
+To configure any label settings for groups and sites, you must enable this capability for your tenant and then synchronize your labels.
 This step is a one-time step using the `Execute-AzureAdLabelSync` PowerShell cmdlet.
 To learn more, see [How to enable sensitivity labels for containers and synchronize labels](/purview/sensitivity-labels-teams-groups-sites#how-to-enable-sensitivity-labels-for-containers-and-synchronize-labels).

 You can then edit your sensitivity labels, or create new sensitivity labels specifically for groups and sites:

 1. For the sensitivity label scope, select **Groups & sites**.
-Remember, you must have already used the `Execute-AzureAdLabelSync` cmdlet.
+Remember, you must have already run the Powershell commands.
 If you didn't, you can't select this scope.

 2. Select the groupings of settings to configure.
-Some of the settings have backend dependencies, like Conditional Access that must be already configured.
+Some of the settings have backend dependencies before they can be enforced, like Conditional Access that must be already configured.
 The privacy setting, which is included in **Privacy and external user access settings**, doesn't have any backend dependencies.

 3. Configure the settings you want to use and save your changes.